mariagimenezbustos/eurocapi/README.md

 # Eurocapi

 This full-stack MVP is a traveling-through-European-capitals interactive app where the user can find information, hotels to book, and prices, as well as comments from locals and fellow tourists.
-Play with the deployed Eurocapi here: [Heroku App](https://secret-lowlands-04680-494dea388f68.herokuapp.com/).

 ## Built With